 Beef short ribs are from the beef chuck of a cow, taken near the breastbone.
-Short ribs are narrow cuts of beef that are short, rather tough (until slowly braised), and have a ton of flavor.
-Since the meat isn’t naturally tender (like a steak), short ribs are best treated like other tough cuts of meat (like a chuck roast used to make Instant Pot beef roast and veggies) braised at a low temperature for several hours (in this case about 2 1/2 hours using the oven cooking method).
+Short ribs are narrow cuts of beef that are tough until slowly braised for a long time.
+Short ribs are best treated like other tough cuts of meat (like a chuck roast used to make Instant Pot beef roast and veggies) braised at a low temperature for several hours (in this case about 2 1/2 hours using the oven cooking method).
 The end result is flavorful, fall-off-the-bone beef.

-I know, this all sounds so fancy, but this short ribs recipe is simple and mostly a hands-off process.
+This short ribs recipe is simple and mostly a hands-off process.
 All the magic happens during the slow braising process.
-As long as you have 20 minutes to chop and brown the meat and veggies, and a bit of patience (for the braising time), you can easily make this short ribs recipe.
+As long as you have 20 minutes to chop and brown the meat and veggies, and a bit of patience (for the 2 1/2 hour braising time), you can easily make this short ribs recipe.

 Short ribs are easy to find at the grocery store.
 The ribs are inexpensive compared to other cuts of beef, like ribeye or New York Strip steak.
 This recipe will feed 4 people for about $3-5 per person.
-That’s not bad, especially considering that a braised short rib can easily cost $25+ when eating out.
+That’s not bad, especially considering that a braised short rib can easily cost $25+ at a restaurant.

 Step 1: Salt The Meat

-Generously sprinkle bone-in short ribs with salt, on all sides.
+Generously sprinkle the bone-in short ribs with salt, on all sides.
 I use a fine salt (Real Salt is my favorite brand).
-There’s no need to trim the fat away from the short ribs.
+There’s no need to trim excess fat away from the short ribs.
 The fat adds so much flavor and it’s what makes this cut of meat so desirable.

 Step 2: Brown The Short Ribs

-Add 2 tablespoons of olive oil to a large Dutch oven or braiser pot (3.5 quart or 5 quart, I use this one).
+Add 2 tablespoons of olive oil to a large Dutch oven or braiser pot.
 Heat oil over high heat.
-Sear the short ribs in the hot oil, browning on two sides for about 4-5 minutes each.
+Place ribs in the hot oil, browning on two sides for about 4-5 minutes each.
 I recommend browning on each side with the fat as this is where the flavor is.
 You may need to work in batches to brown all the meat.
-Once brown, remove the short ribs from the pot and let rest on a cutting board or plate.
+Once brown, remove the browned ribs from the pot and let rest on a cutting board or plate.

 Step 3: Cook The Onions, Carrots, and Garlic